sanderdewitte/login-tester/README.md

 3. Output will look like:
    ```
-   🔐 Testing login for user: root
+   🔐 Testing login for user: user1
-   ✅ Login succeeded for root
+   ✅ Login succeeded for user1
-   🔐 Testing login for user: someuser
+   🔐 Testing login for user: user2
-   ❌ Login failed for someuser
+   ❌ Login failed for user2
    ```

 > The script suppresses all MOTD, shell banners, and system output.
 Only test results are shown.